egad13/FRjs/.jsdoc/tutorials/fr-forms.md

 ### 0. Set up your environment

 This module requires the {@link module:fr/data fr/data} module.
-Make sure that module, `data.js`, is in the same directory as this module, `forms.js`.
+Make sure that module, ie `data.js`, is in the same directory as this module, `forms.js`.

 `fr/forms` is an ES6 module.
 This means that it will work when the file is being delivered by a server, but NOT if you just open an html file in your browser with the `file:///` protocol.